 - If the system cannot successfully validate the customer, the system forwards the customer to agent assisted service.

 - Genesys plays a prompt that confirms the validation or informs the customer of the failure.

 - A configuration parameter determines where the caller should be routed to next.
-The possible options are listed below.
-However, these are outside the scope of the ID&V use case:
+The possible options are shown in the following list.
+However, these options are outside the scope of the ID&V use case:

-- Agent assisted service - the result of the identification and verification will be displayed to the agent making both the customer and agent experience better.
+- Agent assisted service - the result of the identification and verification are displayed to the agent making both the customer and agent experience better.

 - Progressive ID&V could occur before self-service depending on the type of interaction.
 This option would be defined in a separate self-service module outside the scope of this use case.

 - IVR main menu for identification of the type of caller request